Scampton: History

 However, the discovery of a fifth body five days later by Mr Miller spawned several local conspiracy theories, including that of a top secret spy mission, and that the pilot had given his girlfriend a joy ride over England.
 In reality, it was discovered that a ground crewman, E H Reidel, took an illegal joy ride when he was reported AWOL from his base the next day.
 This is the reason for two of the German names sharing a gravestone.

 The second Ju 88 of Nachtjagdgeschwader 5 met its end on 4 March 1945, known as the 'night of the intruders'.
 As part of Operation Gisela, a force of 200 Ju 88s of the Luftwaffe Night Fighter Destroyer Group flew at wave top height, making landfall at around midnight between the Thames estuary and North Yorkshire, undetected by radar.
 They targeted the 450 heavy bombers of RAF Bomber Command returning from a raid on the synthetic oil plants at Kamen, in the Ruhr, and the Dortmund-Ems Canal.

 This Ju 88, piloted by 25-year-old Sgt Heinrich Conze, started the night well by intercepting a Lancaster over Langworth and shooting it down.
 He then proceeded to look for other targets, getting away from Langworth, knowing RAF Mosquito night fighters could now be on their way.
 Over Hackthorn Road in nearby Welton, he spotted a car's headlights, even though they were hooded, and dived to strafe it.
 Not realising that there were telegraph poles and wires at the side of the road, the plane hit them and then collided with the car, throwing it two fields over.
 The car driver and the crew of the plane were killed instantly at around 1:45 am on 4 March.
 They joined at least 24 bombers that had been shot down, and a further 20 damaged, within just two hours of the raid's beginning.

 The car driver, Observer Jack P Kelway, was on duty when he was killed, making him the only member of the Royal Observer Corps to be killed on active service, later buried at Newport Cemetery in Lincoln.

 In town, the Dambusters Inn on High Street contains RAF and Second World War memorabilia.

+Education

 The village school is the modest Scampton Church of England Primary School which was opened in 1876 by the Church of England to serve the children of the local area whatever their background and needs.
 Nowadays, most of the 62 current four-to-eleven-year-old pupils do not live in the town.
 The school also runs a blog on their website, and their motto is "The Best for Every Child".
 The most recent Ofsted inspection on 16 July 2021 affirmed that it continued to be a good school.

+Prince Philip, Duke of Edinburgh visited the primary school, flying into the airfield, later visiting Whisby on Monday 26 March 2001.